 Teachers: Visit the free MY HERO Lesson Plan for Women's History Month for this film program.
 Includes discussion guide and learning outcomes.

 The following program of short films celebrate women trailblazers and show the kinds of obstacles these women faced, as well as common threads between their stories.
-The fight for women's rights has changed over the years, and we hope these films will empower you to fight for justice in your own lives.
+We celebrate the empowerment of women across many cultures!

 Michelle Obama has recently made history as the first African American to become the First Lady of the United States.